MicrosoftDocs/dynamics-365-intelligent-order-management/topics/calling-intelligent-fulfillmen-optimization-engine.md

 If you're expecting the results with the shipping options from a FedEx carrier, you must ensure the following is set up.

 1. Set up a FedEx provider.
 For more information, see [Set up FedEx provider](set-up-fedex-provider.md).
-2. Set up a holiday calendar in **Settings** > **Fulfillment settings** > **Holiday calendar**.
+1. Set up a holiday calendar in **Settings** > **Fulfillment settings** > **Holiday calendar**.
-3. Set up a carrier pickup schedule in **Settings** > **Fulfillment settings** > **Shipping carriers**.
+1. Set up a carrier pickup schedule in **Settings** > **Fulfillment settings** > **Shipping carriers**.
 Select the carrier and go to pickup schedules and add new a **pickup schedule**.
-4. Ensure at least one calendar and pickup schedule is assigned to the **Fulfillment source** settings.
+1. Ensure at least one calendar and pickup schedule is assigned to the **Fulfillment source** settings.
-5. Ensure weights and dimmensions are in the **shared product** table of the product.
+1. Ensure weights and dimensions are in the **shared product** table of the product.
-6. Ensure the carrier shipping rate factors table is updated with the shipping rate factor and fall back rate information.
+1. Ensure the carrier shipping rate factors table is updated with the shipping rate factor and fall back rate information.
 To access the shipping rate factor tables, go to **Settings** > **Fulfillment settings** > **Shipping carriers** > **Shipping rate factor**.

 ## Functionality description

 When an API request is made, Intelligent Order Management DOM engine is invoked to return the best fulfillment source for each of the lines based on the preconfigured fulfillment optimization strategies and constraints.
-If the request contains a carrier such as FedEx, the carrier pickup schedule is looked at in conjunction with the working calendar of the fulfillment source to send the next available pickup time to the carrier API's.
+If the request contains a carrier such as FedEx, the carrier pickup schedule is looked at in conjunction with the working calendar of the fulfillment source to send the next available pickup time to the carrier APIs.
 The response to the DOM API combines both a fulfillment plan and the carrier output and present back to the calling application.

 ## Sample request API